 Brick Phones

-First introduced in 1984 by Motorola with the DynaTAC, some of these devices weighed about 2 pounds and burnt a $4000 dollar hole in your wallet, but because they didn’t need to be tethered to anything, the novelty of it was enough, and then some.
+First introduced in 1984 by Motorola with the DynaTAC, some of these devices weighed about 2 pounds and burned a $4,000 hole in your wallet.
+However, because they didn’t need to be tethered to anything, the novelty of them was enough, and then some.

 VHS Tapes & VCRs